 If there is any Nigerian leader that has consistently enjoyed the unflinching support of the masses in the face of untoward hardship, it is the current Nigeria’s President Muhammadu Buhari.
 Ever since he was first democratically elected president in 2015, he has continued to bloom in the hands of millions of his committed supporters across the country, even as they went further to overwhelmingly renew his tenure for another four years in the last general elections.
 These President’s committed supporters, to which this writer belongs, are not unaware of the numerous challenges facing the nation since his assumption.
 Though while most of these challenges predated his administration, Nigerians voted and entrusted him to fix them head-on with his vast experience and rare leadership qualities that have endeared him to the sincere and downtrodden Nigerians.

 There is no doubt that Nigeria was in dire need of a selfless and visionary leader to rescue it after decades of misgovernance.
 The masses who persistently craved for his presidency since he ventured into partisan politics in 2002 finally succeeded in a historic election that enthroned the former retired General, Muhammadu Buhari as President and Commander-in-Chief of the Armed Forces of the Federal Republic of Nigeria in 2015.
 Of course, this explained why despite unbearable hardship that befell the country when he took over office about five years ago, most Nigerians remained resolute and virtually undeterred in tolerating the president’s continuous plea for patience and understanding.
-It is also obvious that because of the impressive goodwill towards the current administration, stringent measures and actions of the government that would have naturally ignited an unprecedented revolt against it, are being systematically suppressed by the resilient Nigerians who see every policy and program of the current government as necessary measure to correct the damages of the previous administrations.
+It is also obvious that because of the impressive goodwill towards the current administration, stringent measures and actions of the government that would have naturally ignited an unprecedented revolt against it, are being systematically suppressed by the resilient Nigerians who see every policy and program of the current government as necessary measure to correct the damage of the previous administrations.
 Prominence of such measures are, among others, the announced removal of fuel subsidies in 2017, the recent closure of Nigeria’s land borders, import-substitution, CBN charges on bank transactions and the recent proposed hike in electricity tariff.

 As a matter of fact, similar measures have ignited yet to be quelled mass protests against governments across the world in recent times.
 However, while Nigerians should be commended for their exceptional endurance and unwavering support for the current administration, President Buhari must, without excuse, compensate the masses by leaving behind the following legacies for their costly sacrifices.